-Ingo Sprie's practice focuses on complex litigation, with an emphasis on class actions, mass torts, product liability, and significant business disputes.
-He has substantial experience defending putative class actions, cases employing novel claim aggregation theories, and cases involving other cutting-edge theories of liability.
+Ingo Sprie's practice focuses on complex litigation, including class actions, mass torts, product liability, and significant business disputes.
+He has substantial experience defending putative class actions, cases employing novel claim aggregation theories, and cases involving cutting-edge theories of liability.
 He has litigated cases in state and federal courts around the country.
 He is experienced in coordinating multi-jurisdictional litigation and addressing problems that require the coordination of litigation, legislative, and public relations solutions.
 Mr. Sprie serves on the Board of Directors of New York Lawyers for the Public Interest, a leading pro bono organization in New York City.

 - Defense of consumer products company in connection with thousands of personal injury cases filed in the aftermath of a decertified class action in state and federal courts in Florida.
 These cases presented numerous significant issues of law, including issues concerning class actions, collateral estoppel, due process, and federal preemption.

 - Representation of power company in obtaining dismissal of putative class action asserting claims for property damage and medical monitoring related to toxic spill.

 - Defense of manufacturers of welding rods (and alleged successors to such companies) in obtaining dismissal of claims that they engaged in a conspiracy and acted in concert through trade associations to conceal the hazards of their products.

 - Defense of pharmaceutical company in thousands of personal injury and medical monitoring cases concerning diet drugs.
 Involved in all aspects of federal MDL litigation, as well as defense of individual suits.